 Visit the WasteAware education pages to view and download the Challenge Waste pack, children's activity leaflet and other resources.
 Below are some further resources:

 Schools competition - Biodiversity Day

-This year the theme for World Biodiversity Day (on Saturday 22 May 2021) is "We’re part of the solution".
-Ensuring that our schools are able to participate locally is a big part of how we want to celebrate this message.
+This year the theme for World Biodiversity Day (Saturday 22 May 2021) was "We’re part of the solution".
+Ensuring that our schools were able to participate locally was a big part of how we wanted to celebrate this message.

 For further details on the competition, please read the Biodiversity Day – Primary School Competition Terms and Conditions (PDF 393KB).